 • size that exceeds the diameter of 5 mm;

-• development of an anomaly of the “fly” surface: the cover becomes rough, dry, etc .;
+• development of an anomaly on the surface of the “front sight”: the cover becomes rough, dry, etc.;

-• painful education.
+• painful formation.

 Are black moles dangerous?